 Abbigail Elms

-I am a PhD student in the Astronomy & Astrophysics group at the University of Warwick.
+I am completing a PhD in the Astronomy & Astrophysics group at the University of Warwick.
 My supervisor is Pier-Emmanuel Tremblay.
-My research focuses on studying white dwarfs within the Milky Way galaxy.
-I completed my MPhys (Hons) Physics, Astrophysics and Cosmology degree at the University of Portsmouth in 2021.
+My research interests are: metal-polluted & old white dwarfs with planetary systems;

 Research